-The Wailer 99 is the Daily Driver, redefined.
-Based on the award-winning Wailer 112RP2 platform, the Wailer 99 exhibits comparable versatility in a narrower package.
-The Wailer 99 utilizes the Wailer 112RP2's 3-D PaddleTech Geometry™—DPS’ original blend of rocker and variable sidecut.
-PaddleTech allows the skier to engage the Wailer 99's slightly cambered 18m underfoot turn radius while arcing g-loaded carves on hard snow.
+The Wailer 99 utilizes the Wailer 112RP2’s 3-D PaddleTech Geometry™— DPS’ original blend of rocker and variable sidecut.
+PaddleTech allows the skier to engage the Wailer 99’s slightly cambered 18m underfoot turn radius while arcing g-loaded carves on hard snow.
 In soft or mixed snow, the skier draws on the gradually rockered paddle.
-The Wailer 99 gives you the best on-edge and off-edge performance, and the ability to get creative on the most versatile 100mm underfoot package ever designed.
-A women’s version is available in the Nina 99.
+With elite Pure3 carbon goodness, the Wailer 99 exhibits the best on and off edge performance, and the ability to get creative on the most versatile 100mm underfoot package ever designed.

 125/99/111 | Radius: 16-19m